Skip to Main Content

 STAT will contact you in the event they need a key, door code, or alternate location for your deliveries.
 You can provide a key directly to the driver; please use this form to document that hand off.

-There will be one open enrollment period each year in May.
-At that time, current participants may change their service levels (adding a delivery day or dropping a delivery day), and public libraries which meet the minimum ILL threshold of 100 ILLs per year based on the latest certified Public Library Annual Report data can join van delivery.
-Please note that dropping service days may increase the overall price per stop for ALL 180 libraries in the service.
+There will be one open enrollment period each year mid April through April 30.
+At that time, current participants may change their service levels (adding or dropping a delivery day), and public libraries which meet the minimum ILL threshold of 100 ILLs per year based on the latest certified Public Library Annual Report data can join van delivery.
+Please note that dropping service days may increase the overall price per stop for ALL libraries participating in the service.
+The open enrollment period will be announced on the MSL Delivery listserv in mid-May.

 As this is a core service for Maine’s libraries and because we’ve heard from public librarians that financial support for this service is critical, MSL is committed to sharing this increased cost equitably.
 Starting in FY26 (July 1, 2025), MSL will partially subsidize one day per week of Van Delivery service for public libraries, and all eligible public libraries will need to pay into the service based on a very reasonable sliding scale (see below).
 This change is necessary to keep the service equitable (everyone pays in to support the service) and sustainable (committing money towards this service shows that your library’s community prioritizes this service).
 For FY25 (July 1, 2024), the current free day for public libraries will remain as is.
 MSL is aware that this type of change is an impact to individual public library budgets and each library received an email in late July 2024 with their projected FY26 cost so they can include that information in their FY26 budget requests.